Legaeldan/milestone-2/README.md

 ## Disclaimer

 Please note that all code and images in this site are for educational purposes only.
-The simon game concept is in no way owned by me, and this site uses the games concept only to show the ability in the language of Javascript.
+The simon game concept is in no way owned by me, and this site uses the games concept only to show the developers ability in the language of Javascript.